frequency-chain/docs/pages/glossary.md

 An account on the blockchain, represented by a public key.
 Accounts may hold a token balance, transfer tokens, and pay transaction fees.
 Not to be confused with Message Source Accounts, which are unique to Frequency and ensure that user-generated data has verifiable authorship.
+See [Identity Management](./Identity/index.md).

 ## Autonomous User